AMI Residency Part 1 : Exploring (word) space, projecting meaning onto noise, learnt vs human bias.

 This is the second of a series of articles [1, 2, 3], on research I’ve done over the past few years that I’m only just getting round to writing about.
 In May/June 2016 I was a resident at Google’s Artists & Machine Intelligence program.
 I explored a few related topics, with separate outputs.
 So I’ll be writing about it in two posts.
 This is the first of those.

-Latent space is a very fascinating thing.
+Exploring latent space is a very fascinating thing.
 I previously wrote about it in depth here.
 To cut a very long story short, a latent space is a high dimensional space in which a single point represents a single instance, or sample, of data.
-Most importantly, we try to learn this latent space such that it captures some kind of semantic relationships, so that we can perform geometric operations on points to transform them, or move in certain directions to meaningfully manipulate the data, e.g. to add glasses to a face, or make a face smile etc.
+Most importantly, we try to construct this latent space such that ideally it captures some kind of semantic relationships, e.g. so that we can perform geometric operations on points to transform them, or move in certain directions to meaningfully manipulate the data, e.g. to add glasses to a face, or make a face smile etc.

 Word embeddings (or word vectors) are the same concept applied to words.
 One can take the vocabulary of a language (e.g. 20,000 words, 50,000 words, 100,000 words etc) and plot them as points in an arbitrary high dimensional space.